 6 Mortgage myths debunked

 You've been hearing it for ages now - it's a great time to buy a home!
-Interest rates are still historically low and there is a good selection of homes on the market to choose from.
+And with interest rates still relatively low, you may be entertaining the idea.
 Still, you may be hesitant because of some common myths related to buying your first home.
 After debunking these myths, you may learn you're better prepared to buy a home than you thought.

 Myth #1: You must have a 20% down payment